 When heavy ice, snow, or fallen branches come down, smaller plants are often crushed.
 Establish the location of these plants now and protect them from the onslaught.
 For a quick and efficient element of structural protection, try pushing a few tomato cages over tender plants.
 The cages will keep fallen branches off the plants, and they'll eliminate ice build up from pulling stems to dangerous angles.
 Use the cages that are coming off your tomatoes now and then redesignate them in the spring to their original use.

 To make a snow boot dryer, use a pair of heavy wire paper towel holders from the Dollar Store.
-Make sure they have a nice wide base so the boots won't tip over easily.
 Put a boot over each holder and set the holder over your furnace vent.
-The boots will soon be dry.

 To ease the school rush in the morning, use plastic bread bags over your child's shoes and their boots will slide right on.